Multiple Different Black Box Explanations for Image Classifiers: Related Work

-Work on calculating more than one explanation for a given classification outcome is in its infancy.
-To the best of our knowledge, there is only one algorithm and tool that computes multiple explanations of image classifiers -- \sag, described in~\cite{fuxin2021heatmaps,SLKTF21}.
-The motivation for \sag is the same as ours: increasing human confidence and trust as well as our understanding of image classification algorithms.
+To the best of our knowledge, there is only one algorithm and tool that specifically computes multiple explanations of image classifiers---\sag, described in~\cite{SLKTF21}.
+We describe \sag's algorithm in more detail in~\Cref{sec:experiments} and argue that its definition of explanation is too permissive.
+Our experimental results show that, even with our stricter definition, we find more explanations than \sag.

-\sag partitions the input image into a fixed grid (by default $7\times 7$).
-A beam search algorithm is used to search for the initial $w$ (i.e., the beam width) root nodes in the graph.
-The search starts with $w$ distinct highest weighted image regions.
-Their children nodes are perturbed, until the resulting mask causes a unacceptable drop in the label's probability.
-Explanations are identified from the SAG as multiple minimal regions of the input image sufficient for the correct classification with a high confidence.
-Explanations are presented in the form of a directed acyclic graph, or \underline{S}tructured \underline{A}ttention \underline{G}raph (SAG).
-Multiple explanation diversity is enforced by bounding the maximal overlap in terms of a number of regions shared between explanations.